lilyniu88/momentum/SPOTIFY_SETUP.md

 - Make sure your `.env` file exists in the root directory
 - Make sure the variable is named `EXPO_PUBLIC_SPOTIFY_CLIENT_ID`
 - Restart your Expo server after creating/updating `.env`

+### "GetSong API key not configured" warning
+- Make sure `GETSONG_API_KEY` is set in your `.env` file
+- Register for a free API key at https://getsongbpm.com/api
+- Restart your Expo server after adding the API key
+- Note: The API has a rate limit of 3000 requests per hour

 ### "Invalid redirect URI" error
 - Check that your redirect URI in Spotify Dashboard matches exactly what's returned by `makeRedirectUri`